sabrein89/Python-Script-for-IP-Org-Mapping/README.md

-# Python-Script-for-IP-Org-Mapping
-Script to map IP addresses to organizations
+# IP to Organization Lookup

+This script reads IP addresses from an Excel file (`ip.xlsx`), queries ipinfo.io, and saves the organization names.

+## How to Use

+pip install pandas openpyxl requests python3 ip2org.py